Using Secondary Tau Neutrinos to Probe Heavy Dark Matter Decays in Earth: Parameter Reach of IceCube HESE Events

 The result of \eref{eq:constraint-int} now allows us to evaluate \eref{eq:n-events-v2} analytically for cases where the initial neutrino energy is above $\sim 10^7$ GeV:

 obtaining $\Gamma$ from \eref{eq:ann-rate-v2} or \eref{eq:decay-rate} for annihilation or decay, respectively.

 To place the annihilation results (\fref{fig:ann-si}) in context, we note that searches for gamma ray and neutrino signals from DM annihilation at the galactic center limit $\langle \sigma v \rangle$ to less than about $10^{-24}$ to $10^{-26}$ cm$^3$ s$^{-1}$ between $10^2$ and $10^5$ GeV \cite{Fermi-LAT:2015qzw,ANTARES:2019svn,Mazziotta:2020zte}, while in our region of interest above $10^5$ GeV, constraints are somewhat weaker at roughly $10^{-25}$ to $10^{-20}$ cm$^3$/s \cite{Arguelles:2019ouk}, which we show in \fref{fig:ann-si}.
-In \fref{fig:decay-si} we show constraints on the DM-nucleon cross section from \cite{Clark:2020mna}, assuming $A^4$ scaling.
+In \fref{fig:decay-si} we show constraints on the DM-nucleon cross section from \cite{Clark:2020mna}, assuming $A^4$ scaling (see also \cite{Kavanagh:2017cru}).
+In \fref{fig:decay-si}, the ``elbow" in the constraint is defined by the boundary between the high-cross section and low-cross section scaling behavior in the capture rates \eref{eq:capture-rate}, i.e. it falls along a line defined by $\sigma_{\chi N} / {\rm cm}^2 = 6.02 \times 10^{13} (m_{\chi} / {\rm GeV})$.

-There is a clear tension between limits on $\sigma_{\chi N}$ for decays or annihilations of a given mass, and sensitivity to smaller values of $\langle \sigma v \rangle$: the latter requires larger DM-nucleon cross sections $\sigma_{\chi N}$ (so DM particles are trapped in Earth more efficiently), running up against the direct-detection bounds.
-However, we note that these comparisons can depend somewhat on simplifying assumptions, see e.g. \cite{Digman:2019wdm}.
+There is a clear tension between limits on $\sigma_{\chi N}$ for decays or annihilations of a given mass, and sensitivity to smaller values of $\langle \sigma v \rangle$: the latter requires larger DM-nucleon cross sections $\sigma_{\chi N}$ (so DM particles are trapped in Earth more efficiently), running up against the direct-detection bounds as seen in \fref{fig:decay-si}.
+As seen in both \fref{fig:ann-si} and \fref{fig:decay-si}, the increased event rate for IceCube-Gen2 should not have a significant qualitative effect on these results.

+This parameter tension provides context for the interpretation of other results that constrain decay or annihilation rates.
+For IceCube to be sensitive to neutrinos from dark matter particles that evade the direct detection bounds, the capture and thermalization process would have to be significantly altered.
+The effect of any such modifications can be easily checked using our approximation \eref{eq:n-events-v3} for a dark matter distribution localized near Earth's center.
+We note that these comparisons can depend somewhat on simplifying assumptions, see e.g. \cite{Digman:2019wdm}.

+While previous results are not exactly comparable to ours due to different assumptions, we can make some comparisons.
+For example, decays of dark matter particles with lifetimes on the order of $10^{27}$ to $10^{28}$ s are considered in Ref. \cite{Esmaili:2013gha} (galactic and extragalactic dark matter) and Ref. \cite{Reno:2021cdh} (dark matter decays in Earth).
+Since $10^{27}$ s $\sim 10^{10} \ t_{\rm E}$, this corresponds approximately to the dot-dashed (red) curve in \fref{fig:decay-si}, where dark matter-nucleon cross sections are well above the direct detection bound.
+As noted in \sref{sec:intro}, Ref. \cite{Reno:2021cdh} also assumes different dark matter distributions from the thermalized distribution we have taken, considering dark matter to be uniformly distributed within Earth, or to be proportional to the density profile of baryonic matter.
+Therefore, it is inherently making different assumptions about dark matter properties involved in capture and thermalization.